mmcasper/DailyTracker/READme.txt

 ## General info
 This project is a simple console application to query the user
-    for daily mood and activity data.
+    for daily mood and activity data and save that data to a csv file.

 ##Technologies
 Project is created with: